cfsfines/cfsfines/README.md

 ## Hi!
 Welcome to my Github!
 I'm Chris.

 ### About me
-* Graduated from University of the Pacific - Masters in Computer Science
+* Graduate of University of the Pacific - BS & MS in Computer Science
-* Student of Cook Systems Fast Track'd Full Stack Development Program
+* Graduate of Cook Systems Fast Track'd Full Stack Development Program
 * Always learning new things!

 ### Stack